2018 Kansas City Chiefs–Los Angeles Rams game: Aftermath and legacy

-The Rams went on to win three of their remaining five games to finish 13–3, winning the NFC West and clinching the NFC's number 2 playoff seed.
-The Rams defeated the Dallas Cowboys in the divisional round, 30–22, then defeated the New Orleans Saints in the NFC Championship Game, 26–23 in overtime, to reach Super Bowl LIII.
+The Rams went on to win three of their remaining five games to finish 13–3, winning the NFC West for the second straight season and clinching the NFC's No. 2 playoff seed and a first round bye.
+The Rams beat the Dallas Cowboys in the divisional round, 30–22, then defeated the New Orleans Saints in the NFC Championship Game, 26–23 in overtime, to reach Super Bowl LIII.
 However, the Rams lost the Super Bowl to the New England Patriots, 13–3.

-The Chiefs also won three of their remaining five games to finish 12–4, winning the AFC West and clinching the AFC's top playoff seed.
+The Chiefs also won three of their remaining five games to finish 12–4, earning their third straight AFC West title and clinching the AFC's top playoff seed.
 After defeating the Indianapolis Colts in the divisional round, 31–13, the Chiefs lost the AFC Championship game to the Patriots, 37–31 in overtime, preventing a possible Super Bowl re-match with the Rams.
 Quarterback Patrick Mahomes was named the 2018 NFL Most Valuable Player.